 If a holiday shown in bold above falls on a Saturday, the State of Arizona observes the holiday on the previous Friday.
 If one of those shown in bold falls on a Sunday, the holiday is observed on the following Monday.

-Arizona celebrates Statehood Day in February even though it is not designated as a state legal holiday.
+Arizona also celebrates Statehood Day on February 14 even though it is not designated as a state legal holiday.
 State offices are open to this day, and employees do not get a paid holiday or overtime for working.